 EDIT command.
 For example, if you enter the following command, then the editor EDT is called to edit the

 LOGIN.SQL file.
-Note that you can omit the default file name extension
+You can omit the default file name extension

 SQL> EDIT login[.SQL]